 My primary teaching activity is lecturing in BioMG 2800, our introductory Genetics and Genomics lecture course.
 This class is aimed at sophomores and juniors, but is also attended by many seniors.
 The course is taught on a problem solving basis and aims to teach how our understanding of inheritance and gene expression has been developed from a biological perspective.

-I have developed a new course, BIOMG 3800, Advanced Genetics and Genomics, for undergraduates who wish to explore this area in greater depth.
+I also teach a smaller course, BIOMG 3800, Advanced Genetics and Genomics, for undergraduates who wish to explore this area in greater depth.
 It was launched in the Spring 2015 semester.

 Awards and Honors